dmorl/MichiganCOVID/README.md

 Date range: Contains ongoing data after 2020-04-02 <br />
 Author note: Some percentages are recorded as "<1%", which may need to be transformed before analysis.
 Post migration to the dashboard on 2020-06-05, values are now presented as raw data instead of percentages <br />

+D_0_9
+* Column: CT
+* Description: Confirmed deceased COVID cases across Michigan between the ages of 0 to 9
+* Values: Percentage; Integer
+* Missing values reason: This value may be missing if not applicable or not provided <br />
+Note: This category began being reported as of 2021-11-12

+D_10_19
+* Column: CU
+* Description: Confirmed deceased COVID cases across Michigan between the ages of 10 to 19
+* Values: Percentage; Integer
+* Missing values reason: This value may be missing if not applicable or not provided <br />
+Note: his category began being reported as of 2021-11-12

 D_0_19
-* Column: CT
+* Column: CV
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 0 to 19
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided <br />
-Note: As of 2020-08-02, this category is no longer being reported and is left as blank in the dataset
+Note: This category was reported until 2020-08-02, sporadically reported until 2021-02-19, and then consistently reported since then

 D_20_29
-* Column: CU
+* Column: CW
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 20 to 29
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_30_39
-* Column: CV
+* Column: CX
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 30 to 39
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_40_49
-* Column: CW
+* Column: CY
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 40 to 49
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_50_59
-* Column: CX
+* Column: CZ
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 50 to 59
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_60_69
-* Column: CY
+* Column: DA
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 60 to 69
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_70_79
-* Column: CZ
+* Column: DB
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 70 to 79
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_80_plus
-* Column: DA
+* Column: DC
 * Description: Confirmed deceased COVID cases across Michigan between the ages of 80 to 89
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 D_AgeNR
-* Column: DB
+* Column: DD
 * Description: Confirmed deceased COVID cases across Michigan with unknown/not reported age
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided <br />